 We’ll get into the details of each of these in the subsequent sections but before that, let me explain the fundamental difference between Kajabi vs Kartra.

-Kajabi is first an online course platform and its target audience is primarily online coaches, course creators, and membership site owners.
+Kajabi is first an online course creator and its target audience is primarily online coaches, course creators, and membership site owners.

 So, the most important thing in the Kajabi ecosystem is to let its users deliver the best learning experience to their members.